 Multi-country international sim cards

 Another option is to use an international sim card.
-This is a sim from a small country (they usually come from Estonia, Liechtenstein, Iceland or the Isle of Man).
+This is a sim from a small country (they usually come from Estonia, Jersey, Liechtenstein, Iceland or the Isle of Man).
 It is free to receive calls in most countries (Australia is almost always on the list countries with free incoming calls) and making a call is also reasonably priced.
 However data is expensive, the call quality is dire and many travellers give up on the service (or lack thereof) after they realise that it is almost impossible for people to contact them.

 Skype & other VoIP services